markkerzner/talmudilluminated/doc/benefits.md

 one learns how to understand others with whom one disagrees.
 * If there have to be arguments in the world, their share should better happen as friendly discussions rather than open physical confrontations.

+### Prepare for real study

+* After reading the summary, you will be ready to learn the real page, and not get lost in the intricacies and changing subject.